Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 Duration: concentration up to a minute
 Casting Time: 1 bonus action
 Description:
-You touch one creature, the next time during the duration fo the spell that the target hits a creature with a weapon attack the target of the attack is wrapped in thorny vines and must make a strength saving throw or be restrained until the spell ends.
+You touch one creature, the next time during the duration for the spell that the target hits a creature with a weapon attack the target of the attack is wrapped in thorny vines and must make a strength saving throw or be restrained until the spell ends.
 Creatures larger than the target of this spell have advantage on